Emac-22/Modbus-OT-Security-Lab/README.md

 In Modbus environments, **no single action is inherently malicious**.

-A write operation, for example, is not automatically suspicious — it becomes a concern when combined with unusual context, such as:
+A write operation, for example, is not automatically suspicious.
+It becomes a concern when combined with unusual context, such as:

 - An unknown source
 - Abnormal timing